Description

 Quick facts

-- Hardiness Zone: Zones 3-9 (perfectly suited for Connecticut)
+- Hardiness Zone: 3-9 (reliably hardy throughout Connecticut)

 - Water Needs: Moderate; prefers consistently moist soil